learning-zone/spring-boot-basics/README.md

 * **Jetty** – Used in a wide number of projects, Eclipse Jetty can be embedded in framework, application servers, tools, and * clusters.
 * **Tomcat** – Apache Tomcat is an open source JavaServer Pages implementation which works well with embedded systems.
 * **Undertow** – A flexible and prominent web server that uses small single handlers to develop a web server.

+#### Q. What are the advantages of using Spring Cloud?
+When developing distributed microservices with Spring Boot we face the following issues-
+* **Complexity associated with distributed systems**-
+This overhead includes network issues, Latency overhead, Bandwidth issues, security issues.
+* **Service Discovery**-
+Service discovery tools manage how processes and services in a cluster can find and talk to one another.
+It involves a directory of services, registering services in that directory, and then being able to lookup and connect to services in that directory.
+* **Redundancy**-
+Redundancy issues in distributed systems.
+* **Loadbalancing**-
+Load balancing improves the distribution of workloads across multiple computing resources, such as computers, a computer cluster, network links, central processing units, or disk drives.
+* **Performance issues**-
+Performance issues due to various operational overheads.
+* **Deployment complexities**-
+Requirement of Devops skills.